 Most recently she served as the National Writing Project’s (NWP) Director of Research and Evaluation, where she led writing assessment efforts and developed and co-facilitated an initiative that engages young people in crafting civic arguments and improving academic arguments.
 Prior to joining NWP, she served as Research Director at the Coalition of Essential Schools and as a program officer at the Philadelphia Education Fund.

 She has won competitive program and research grants, coauthored peer-reviewed journal articles and book chapters, edited collections of teachers’ research including Working Toward Equity, and, with Ann Lieberman, coauthored How Teachers Become Leaders: Learning from Practice and Research (Teachers College Press, 2010).

 She earned her PhD in Administration and Policy Analysis at Stanford University’s Graduate School of Education and holds an AB in History from Bryn Mawr College.

-Emma’s responsibilities include financial and travel paperwork processing, data organization, and materials management.
-She also supports in-person events and Supporting Effective Teaching with Disciplinary Inquiry (SETDI).
+Emma manages in-person and online learning and logistics for the team’s federal grant, Supporting Effective Teaching with Disciplinary Inquiry (SETDI).
+Her role also includes project management and support for Literacy Team projects.
 Prior to joining WestEd, Emma worked as an Administrative Assistant at Community Focus – a Project of the Tides Center.
 She received her BA in Psychology and Environmental Studies from UC Santa Barbara.